A detailed comparative study of open source deep learning frameworks: Neural Networks

-More than half a century ago, Ivakhnenko et al. \cite{ivakhnenko1966cybernetic} introduced deep MLP (Figure \ref{fig:fig1}), where thin but deep models (three hidden layers) with polynomial activation functions were used.
-The authors used statistical methods to select the best features in each layer, and forwarded these features to the next layer until the output layer is reached.
-Finally, they used layer-by-layer backpropagation algorithm to train the network.
-A deeper network with eight layers was introduced in \cite{ivakhnenko1971polynomial} which was trained using the Group Method of Data Handling (GMDH) algorithm.
-In 1980, a network with multiple convolutional and pooling layers was introduced in \cite{fukushima1982neocognitron}, where it was trained using a reinforcement learning.
-The challenge for this model was the training of the multiple layers.
-At that time, backpropagation of errors was an inefficient and incomplete form to train such deep models.
-LeCun in 1989 gave the first efficient and practical application of backpropagation at Bell Labs \cite{lecun1989backpropagation}.
+LeCun gave in 1989 the first efficient and practical application of backpropagation at Bell Labs~\cite{lecun1989backpropagation}.
 He applied backpropagation to a deep convolutional network in order to classify the handwritten digits of the MNIST dataset.
 This approach achieved good results.
-Unfortunately, it consumed a lot of time which made it useless for many years later.
-In 1993, recurrent neural networks (RNNs) were introduced to solve the time consumption problem.
-RNNs learned by unsupervised learning, which was implemented and used with very deep learning tasks (more than 1,000 subsequent layers) \cite{hochreiter1997long}.
-After that, a DL method called the long short-term memory (LSTM) for RNN was proposed by Hochreiter and Schmidhuber in 1997 \cite{hochreiter1997long}, where it was used in the deep learning tasks that require memories of events (like speech).
-Also, it avoided the vanishing gradient problem at which no learning signals reached to early layers in the network during training the deep network.
+Unfortunately, it consumed a lot of time, which rendered it impractical for many years.
+In 1993, RNN were introduced to solve the time consumption problem.
+RNN learned by unsupervised learning, which was implemented and used with very deep learning tasks (more than 1,000 subsequent layers)~\cite{hochreiter1997long}.
+After that, a DL method called the long short-term memory (LSTM) for RNN was proposed by Hochreiter and Schmidhuber in 1997~\cite{hochreiter1997long}, where it was used in the deep learning tasks that require memories of events (like speech).
+Moreover, it avoided the vanishing gradient problem at which no learning signals reached to early layers in the network during training the deep network.